google/yapf/EDITOR SUPPORT.md

 Use the `File Watchers` plugin to run YAPF against a file when you perform a save.

 1. Install the File Watchers Plugin
-1. Add the following to `.idea/watcherTasks.xml`.
+1. Add the following `.idea/watcherTasks.xml` to your project.
 If you already have this file just add the `TaskOptions` section from below.
 This example uses Windows and a virtual environemtn, modify the `program` option as appropriate
     ```xml
     <?xml version="1.0" encoding="UTF-8"?>
     <project version="4">